dabeaz/curio/CONTRIBUTING.md

 =====================

 Curio is a young project and currently rather experimental.
-Contributions of any kind that make it better are welcome--this includes code, documentation, examples, and feature requests.
+Contributions of most kinds that make it better are welcome--this includes code, documentation, examples, and feature requests.

 There aren't too many formal guidelines.
 If submitting a bug report,